 Step One– (Photo 1 above) Whisk to combine the flour, baking powder, baking soda, pumpkin pie spice, cinnamon, nutmeg, and salt.

-Step Two- (Photo 2 above) In a large mixing bowl, whisk together the sugars and eggs.
+Step Two- (Photo 2 above) Whisk together the sugars and eggs.
 Stir in the vanilla and pumpkin puree followed by the oil.

 Step Three– (Photo 3 above) Add the buttermilk alternatively with the dry ingredients into the wet ingredients.
 Mix just til combined.

-Step Four- (Photo 4 above) Stir in the shredded carrots and apple.
+Step Four- (Photo 4 above) Stir in the carrots and apple.
 Fill each cupcake liner with 1/4 cup of batter.
-Bake 16-18 minutes or until a toothpick comes out clean when inserted in the center of a cupcake.
+Bake 16-18 minutes.

-Step Five-(Photo 5 above) Beat the cream cheese and butter with a mixer until combined.
+Step Five-(Photo 5 above) Beat the cream cheese and butter until combined.
 Add the brown sugar and vanilla.
 Turn the mixer to low and add the powdered sugar.

 Step Six-(Photo 6 above) Frost the cooled cupcakes and enjoy!